rangsimanketkaew/QM-on-TAIWANIA/README.md

 * Support only distributed memory parallel system using MPI protocol for the current GAMESS version that built with MPI method.
 Parallelization over multiple compute node and/or multiple processors is allowed.

-* Both `subgmsmpi` and `rungms.Infiniband` are needed together for submitting job via PBS Pro.
-Note that you must save runggms.Infiniband in either your $HOME directory or in GAMESS top directory.
+* Both `subgmsmpi` and `rungms.MPI` are needed together for submitting job via PBS Pro.
+Note that you must save rungms.MPI in either your $HOME directory or in GAMESS top directory.

-* This subgmsmpi script was tested with GAMESS version 14 FEB 2018 R1, which compiled with MPI & MKL of Intel Parallel Studio XE 2018 update1 and Infiniband network.
+* This subgmsmpi script was tested with GAMESS version 14 FEB 2018 R1, which compiled with MPI & MKL of Intel Parallel Studio XE 2018 update1, on Taiwania Intel Xeon cluster equiped with Intel Omni-Path high-speed interconnect technology.
 GNU-OpenMPI, MPICH, and MVAPICH are also supported.
 Help page is provided when using `subgmsmpi help` command.

 <details>
 <summary> Click here to see example of GAMESS input: Example test no. 12 'exam12.inp' for OpenMP and MPI protocols.</summary>